Panic-Manic/Panic-Manic/README.md

 [♡] 𝘼𝙗𝙤𝙪𝙩 𝙢𝙚;

-- Name's 새벽 (Sae-Byeok),, but you can call me Sae!,, any other nickname you give me are welcome too!,, ┊✰
+- Name's 새벽 (Sae-Byeok),, but you can call me Sae!,, (Crazy to have the same name as a SG char)),, any other nicknames you give me are welcome too!,, ┊✰
 - I'm a Polyglot,, but I prefer speaking on English,, ┊✰
 - Fandoms; Arcane,, MLP,, Marvel,, Squid Game,, Pyramid Game,, As The Gods Will,, Girl from Nowhere,, and more,, ┊✰